Modeling of Electrical Energy in Industrial Wastewater Treatment Plant with Traditional and Artificial Neural Network Approaches

 Authors

-1 Assisstant Professor, Faculty of Marine and Oceanic Sciences, University of Mazandaran, Mazandaran, Iran
+1 Assistant Professor, Faculty of Marine and Oceanic Sciences, University of Mazandaran, Mazandaran, Iran.

-2 Faculty of civil Engineering, Shahrood University of Technology, Shahrood, Iran
+2 Assistant Professor, Faculty of Civil Engineering, Shahrood University of Technology, Shahrood, Iran.

 10.22044/jhwe.2024.15328.1044